Meet Our Pastor/Vicar

 Holy Matrimony

-Here at All Saints we believe Marriage is a sacred bond between two loving committed individuals regardless of race, age, gender or orientation.
+Here at All Saints we believe that marriage is a Sacred bond between two loving and committed adults who wish to share their lives together regardless of race, gender or sexual orientation.
+All Saints is Open and Affirming of all people!

 Ordination of Deacon Joel (November 5th, 2022)